John Welsh of Irongray: Early life and ministry

 John Welsh was born, probably in 1624, son of Josias Welsh, minister at Templepatrick, County Antrim, grandson of John Welsh of Ayr, and great-grandson of John Knox.
-He graduated with an M.A. from Glasgow University in 1647, and was admitted to Irongray on the Cluden Water, Dumfrieshire, on 21 January 1653.
-At the instance of a heritor, David M'Brear of Newark and Almagill, M.P. for the Stewartry of Kirkcudbright, he was accused before the Privy Council, June 1662, of having called Middleton's Parliament "a drunken Parliament", but was acquitted since the witnesses' testimony did not agree.
+He graduated with an M.A. from Glasgow University in 1647, and he was admitted to Irongray on the Cluden Water, Dumfrieshire, on 21 January 1653.
+At the insistance of a heritor, David M'Brear of Newark and Almagill, M.P. for the Stewartry of Kirkcudbright, he was accused before the Privy Council, June 1662, of having called Middleton's Parliament "a drunken Parliament", but was acquitted since the witnesses' testimony did not agree.
 Soon after the restoration of Episcopacy he was deprived.
 His congregation used force to prevent a new minister being settled.
 The Privy Council imposed their will with increased force.
 It was probably in February, 1663, that John Welsh was outed from Irongray.
 He seems to have sought refuge with John Neilson of Corsack, where other outed preachers, Gabriel Semple of Kirkpatrick-Durham and Blackadder of Troqueer also found shelter.
 Ejected ministers were forbidden to reside within twenty miles of their parishes, six miles of Edinburgh or any cathedral church, or three miles of any royal burgh.
 "Conditions which," as Wodrow remarks, " the nicest geographer would find hard to satisfy."
 They were pretty nearly satisfied in Welsh's case.
-At Corsack Welsh's first wife died.
+At Corsack, Welsh's first wife died.
 (Wodrow ii., 4, 5, 6, Veitch's Memoirs, Blackadder 24.)
-It was probably too at Corsack that Welsh penned his pamphlet, " Fifty and Two Directions to Irongray."
+It was probably too at Corsack that Welsh penned his pamphlet, "Fifty and Two Directions to Irongray."